-\$ svn checkout https://svn.rice.edu/r/comp322/turnin/S17/NETID/lab\10 lab\10
+\$ svn checkout https://svn.rice.edu/r/comp322/turnin/S18/NETID/lab\11 lab\11

-If you plan to submit manually rather than through the autograder, you should also check out the project on NOTS and complete the provided myjob.slurm file based on the contained TODOs.
+Check out the project on NOTS and complete the provided myjob.slurm file based on the contained TODOs.

 For this lab, you will only be able to test your code on NOTS.
 It likely will not run locally.
 Local execution is not supported as this lab depends on compiled third-party binaries and a complex development environment that is only available on NOTS.
 However, if you choose, you will still be able to compile locally on your laptop (to fix compile-time errors) if you import the project dependencies from the provided pom.xml file into IntelliJ.
 See step 6 at: